Commonly asked questions:

 If you like this recipe be sure to check out these other recipes on my blog:

-- 15 oz can of cooked chickpeas drained and rinsed
+- 1 15-ounce can chickpeas/garbanzo beans drained and rinsed